voxpupuli/puppet-chrony/README.md

 }
 ```

-### I'd like to make sure a secret password is used for chronyc:
+### I'd like to make sure a secret password is used for chronyc

 ```puppet
 class { '::chrony':
   servers         => [ 'ntp1.corp.com', 'ntp2.corp.com', ],